accordproject/techdocs/docs/started-installation.md

 title: Install Cicero
 ---

-To experience the full power of Accord Project, you should install the Cicero command-line tools.
+To experiment with Accord Project, you can install the Cicero command-line.
 This will let you author, validate, and run Accord Project templates on your own machine.

 ## Prerequisites

-Before you install Cicero, you must first obtain and configure the following dependency:
+You must first obtain and configure the following dependency:

 * [Node.js (LTS)](http://nodejs.org): We use Node.js to run cicero, generate the documentation, run a development web server, testing, and produce distributable files.
 Depending on your system, you can install Node either from source or as a pre-packaged bundle.